Spondylosis: Causes, Symptoms & Treatments You Must Know

 Article by : Dr. Bordin Varodomvanichkul

-Degenerative spinal disease is not limited to the elderly—teenagers and working adults are also at risk.
+Spondylosis symptoms can affect individuals of all ages, including teenagers, adults, and the elderly.
+Spinal degeneration often begins as early as the 20s and gradually progresses over time.
 This condition is commonly linked to lifestyle habits that place excessive stress on the spine, accelerating the wear and tear process.
 While spondylosis is typically found in individuals over the age of 35, cases in younger patients are becoming increasingly common.

 If you experience unusual movement, back pain that radiates to the legs, neck pain extending to the arms, or weakness in the hands, arms, or feet, it's crucial to consult a doctor as soon as possible.
 Delaying treatment may result in more severe symptoms, including spinal instability, displacement, or collapse.